surniaulula/wpsso-google-merchant-feed/readme.txt

 = 2.1.0 =

-(2022/03/07) Added a check for a missing "image_link" in the Google Merchant Feeds when editing a product.
+(2022/03/07) Added a check for a missing "image_link" in the Google merchant feeds when editing a product.

 = 2.0.0 =

-(2022/03/02) Added a new "Google Merchant Feeds" image size.
+(2022/03/02) Added a new "Google Merchant Feed XML" image size.

 = 1.5.3 =

-(2022/02/25) Fixed inclusion of archive pages, like the WooCommerce shop page, in the Google Merchant Feeds XML.
+(2022/02/25) Fixed inclusion of archive pages, like the WooCommerce shop page, in the Google merchant feed XML.

 = 1.5.2 =